 Kyre Park House is also host to the most magnificent self-contained self-catering accommodation, offering two-bedroom en-suite accommodation.
 More en-suite bedrooms can be made available upon request.
 For all enquiries, please email [email protected] or head to Airbnb.

-Next door to Kyre Park and Kyre Park Antiques Barn is the beautiful St Mary’s Church.
+Next door to Kyre Park is the beautiful St Mary’s Church.
 St Mary’s Church is of Norman origin and home to the Geneva Bible (1587).